 Heartstrings | 10 Main Street

 A highly favored spot for locals, Heartstrings is an excellent weekend stop for those that love jewelry and gifts.
-High-quality products with vintage 1920s styling, you are bound to find something for yourself or a friend.
+With high-quality products with vintage 1920s styling, you are bound to find something for yourself or a friend.
 Check out the selection of home decor to find old-world inspiration or snag a handmade figurine or two.
 Even if you’re not in the market for anything, stop by to have a peek at the delightfully creative displays.

 Kilhaney’s Pickles | 41 Main Street